Manikanta42/Employee_management/README.md

 The employee data is stored in an Excel file named employees.xlsx.
 The file is automatically created if it does not exist.

-License

-This project is open-source and available for use under the MIT License.